Skip to main content

 Your First Scheduled Task

 That's it!
-Your function will now run every day at 3 AM UTC.
+Your functions will now run on their configured schedules.

 note